-What You Need to Know About the Qualifications, Requirements, and Responsibilities of Physical Therapist Assistants
+Learn the Qualifications, Requirements, and Responsibilities of Physical Therapist Assistants

-What Is a Physical Therapist Assistant (PTA)?
+What is a Physical Therapist Assistant (PTA)?

 What Does a Physical Therapist Assistant (PTA) Do?

-Physical therapist assistants have varying duties when it comes to patient care.
+Physical Therapist Assistants have varying duties when it comes to patient care.
 They are members of a team dedicated to helping patients recover their strength and mobility to perform daily tasks and activities.

 Some of the treatments that physical therapist assistants are authorized to conduct include massage, exercise, and electrical stimulation.

-PTA’s are also responsible for obtaining and recording data regarding the patient’s treatments, and implementing changes based on that data in order to improve their journey to recovery.
+PTAs are also responsible for obtaining and recording data regarding the patient’s treatments and implementing changes based on that data in order to improve their journey to recovery.

 What Is the Job Outlook for a PTA?

-Now is the perfect time to become a physical therapist assistant since career opportunities for PTA’s are growing rapidly.
+Now is the perfect time to become a Physical Therapist Assistant since career opportunities for PTAs are growing rapidly.

 How to Become a Physical Therapist Assistant (PTA)?

-Now that you know what a PTA does, and how much they make, here’s a step-by-step guide on what you need to do to become one:
+Now that you know what a PTA does and how much they make, here’s a step-by-step guide on what you need to do to become one:

 Step 1: Find an Accredited Physical Therapist Assistant Program

-In order to become a PTA, you’ll need to earn an Associate’s degree from an accredited PTA program.
+In order to become a PTA, you’ll need to earn an associate’s degree from an accredited PTA program.
 When choosing a school to attend, it’s important to know the duration of the program, the credibility of the school, and the cost of the program.

 Accreditation, length, and affordability should all play a role in finding the right program for you.
 The only recognized accreditation for PTA programs is CAPTE, and you’ll only be able to take the licensure exam if your program is CAPTE accredited.
 If you lead a busy life and can’t be in class full time, many programs offer a significant portion of their curriculum online.
-Some other factors you should consider when researching PTA programs include campus setting, licensure pass rates, and size of college.
+Some other factors you should consider when researching PTA programs include campus setting, licensure pass rates, and the size of the college.

 For those looking for in-depth data about CAPTE accredited PTA programs, they do provide some expansive information available here.